-Student Learning Objective Content Activity- assignment designed to address this objective Evaluation- evidence of student achievement SLO # 1: Gain a greater appreciation of the important impacts of the Biological Sciences on human civilization.
-BY 520, BY 580, BY 600, BY 617, BY 630, Lecture and class discussion, Research papers Tests, Laboratory Practicals, Collections of specimens SLO # 2: Provide a broad content knowledge base in the Biological Sciences within the context of a community of Christian scholars.
+Student Learning Objective Content Activity - assignment designed to address this objective Evaluation - evidence of student achievement SLO # 1: Gain a greater appreciation of the important impacts of the Biological Sciences on human civilization.
+BY 520, BY 580, BY 600, BY 617, BY 630 Lecture and class discussion, Research papers Tests, Laboratory Practicals, Collections of specimens SLO # 2: Provide a broad content knowledge base in the Biological Sciences within the context of a community of Christian scholars.
 BY 520, BY 530, BY 560, BY 580, BY 600, BY 617, BY 630 Lecture and class discussion, Research Papers Rubric for essays SLO # 3: Assist students in becoming more competent in methods of investigation, analysis of data, and the use of instruments and technology used in research in Biological Sciences education.
 BY 520, BY 530, BY 560, BY 600, BY 617, BY 630 Lecture and class discussion, Laboratory Reporting, Checklists, Tests, Laboratory Practicals SLO # 4: Properly train students to enter more advanced graduate work in the Biological Sciences and Education.
-BY 520,BY 530,BY 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED 610, ED 653 Presentation given in class.
+BY 520, BY 530, BY 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED 610, ED 653 Presentation given in class.
 Students shall also evaluate other students' presentations Rubrics, Checklists

-, , ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Portfolios, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests work with colleagues in generation of reforms for teaching the Biological Sciences.
-PowerPoint presentations, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED PowerPoint presentations, Lesson Plans and Lessons Presented Tests, Laboratory Practicals, Collections of specimens, Rubrics, Checklists
+Student Learning Objective Content Activity - assignment designed to address this objective Evaluation - evidence of student achievement SLO # 5: Properly train Biological Science teachers in the pedagogical, assessment, and communication skills needed to more ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Portfolios, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests SLO # 6: Enhancement of collaborative work with colleagues in generation of reforms for teaching the Biological Sciences.
+BY 520, BY 530, BY 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests SLO#7: To increase awareness for the need for continued professional growth through activities promoting a more rewarding and meaningful career as a distinguished Biological Sciences educator and a life-long learner.
+BY 520, BY 530, BY 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Lesson Plans and Lessons Presented Tests, Laboratory Practicals, Collections of specimens, Rubrics, Checklists

 The 31-33 semester hour program of study for the Master of Education in Secondary Education - Biology includes 15 semester hours of required coursework, with one course focusing on the historical background of the Biological Sciences and four professional Education courses focusing on research, instructional design, assessment, and reading/literacy in the content areas.
 Another 16-18 semester hours of content in the Biological Sciences is required; students must take at least one course with a laboratory.
-The 18 semester hour Biological Sciences content option would qualify a student to teach Biological Sciences content at the college level.
+The 18-semester hour Biological Sciences content option would qualify a student to teach Biological Sciences content at the college level.
 Course descriptions are found below.